salmanmahmood199/MaintenanceTrackerSuite/replit.md

 - July 7, 2025.
 Enhanced ticket modal with 4-tab layout: Details, Comments, Progress, Work Orders for comprehensive ticket management
 - July 7, 2025.
 Improved progress tracker to show all workflow steps upfront in grey, with completed steps highlighted in green/blue and current steps pulsing
 - July 7, 2025.
 Users can now see the complete workflow journey at a glance, with clear visual indicators of progress and what's coming next
+- July 7, 2025.
+Removed Complete button from ticket table interface for all users to streamline UI
 ```

 ## User Preferences